- Position: Professor

 - Email: email@example.com

-John Baboukis is professor of music and director of the music program.
+John Baboukis is professor of music.
 He teaches courses in music theory, musicianship, and music literature, and teaches private lessons in piano, voice and harpsichord, directs the AUC Chamber Singers, and coaches chamber music ensembles.
 He has also served as music director in several collaborations with the theater program, including performances of Guys and Dolls, Molière’s School for Wives, and the opera Dido and Aeneas, the first student-cast performance of an opera ever offered at AUC.

 Professor Baboukis is the conductor of the Cairo Choral Society, a community chorus affiliated with the University in which students may also participate (either for course credit, or on a voluntary basis).
 Over the past twelve years, he has conducted them in performances of major works in the western choral repertory, including Charpentier’s Messe de minuit and Te Deum, Handel’s Messiah, Haydn’s Creation and Nelson Mass, Mendelssohn’s Elijah, Brahms’s German Requiem and Schicksalslied, Beethoven's Mass in C and Choral Fantasy, Mozart’s Requiem, Stravinsky’s Symphony of Psalms, and Vivaldi’s Gloria.
 He is also the conductor of the Cairo Festival Orchestra, a professional ensemble which frequently accompanies the Cairo Choral Society, and which is being developed as an ensemble in residence at AUC.

 He is the founder and co-director of the Lions of Cairo, an early music group composed primarily of AUC faculty, with whom he is a singer, qanoon player and harpsichordist.
 The Lions present regular performances of medieval, renaissance and baroque Western music, Byzantine chant and classical Arab music.